-If you would love a business that expresses your soul, a business that feels like you are fulfilling your Calling or Mission, then consider this plan.
+If you would love a business that expresses your soul -- and allows you to create a semi-retirement lifestyle -- consider this plan.

 It depends on your quantity and quality of focus, and your speed of implementation.

-10 years, however, allows a spacious and realistic way for most solopreneurs to realize this dream.
+However, 10 years allows a more spacious and realistic way for most solopreneurs to realize this dream.

-You can do this even if you currently have a full-time income, or if you are busy caring for young children or aging parents.
+You can do this even if you currently have a full-time job, or if you are busy caring for young children or aging parents.

 As you read this post, I encourage you to see yourself taking these actions.